Milk War: Putin's visit to Minsk

 On May 29, 2009, Russian Prime Minister Vladimir Putin visited Belarus's capital Minsk and offered the final US$500 million of a $2.4 billion loan under the condition that the loan would be paid in Russian rubles.
 Lukashenko claimed that the loan was offered on the condition that Belarus would recognize Abkhazia and South Ossetia as independent.
 Russian officials denied this and froze the loan, with Russian politician Alexei Kudrin expressing concerns by claiming that Belarus could not afford to be economically independent by the year's end.
 Frustrated by being economically dependent on Russia, Belarus refused to take the loan.
 Following the cancellation of Russia's loan, Belarus secured a $1 billion loan from the International Monetary Fund.

 During the visit, Russia also sought to have major Belarusian dairy producers privatized.
 Belarus responded immediately by beginning negotiations with the EU on certifying Belarusian milk standards according to EU regulations.
-Russia reacted by sending health inspectors lead by Chief Sanitary Inspector Gennady Onishchenko, who was previously responsible for banning food items from other post-Soviet states.
+Russia reacted by sending health inspectors led by Chief Sanitary Inspector Gennady Onishchenko, who was previously responsible for banning food items from other post-Soviet states.
 Onishchenko claimed that Belarusian dairy products lacked proper certification and advised Russia to ban all related imports.
 Russian media began broadcasting the claims that Belarusian dairy products were a health hazard.